 Think creatively about what your prospects would want from you, and how to capture their attention.

 Here’s an example of a creative value-added component we created for Children’s Hospital Los Angeles:

 Children’s Hospital LA (front envelope)

 Do you see what’s inside?
 It’s a free nickel.
 Most prospects opened the envelope just to get the coin – after all, it’s difficult to throw away money.

 But, once they’ve opened the envelope, they’re likely to take a look at your offer to find out why you’ve just given them a nickel.

 Value added pieces help create a sense of trust and generosity with a prospect, and help you generate more leads and sales.
-They motivate a person to make a purchase, or make a contribution.
+They motivate a person to make a purchase or a contribution.

-Bottom line is: you are not taking money out of a prospective client’s pocket.
+Bottom line is this: you are not taking money out of a prospective client’s pocket.
 You’re trying to help them.

 That’s how you should be positioned with a prospective client.
 That’s great marketing.

 One example of a direct mail package that uses value added marketing to build relationship was from a Christian organization called “The Navigators.”
 They put together a direct mail piece for Christmas that included the following free gifts: